-The council's balance shows it has a net worth of £361m.
+The council's balance shows it has a net worth of £385m.

-Total assets of £602m at the balance sheet date include:
+Total long term assets of £610m at the balance sheet date include:

-- Council dwellings £405m
+- Council dwellings £420m

-- Other operational land and buildings £74m;
+- Other operational land and buildings f70m:

-- Investment property £54m.
+- Investment property £61m.

-Total liabilities of £239m include:
+Total long term liabilities of f229m include:

-- Long term borrowing of £157m - The pension scheme potential future liability of £61m.
+- Long term borrowing of £157m - The pension scheme potential future liability of £67m.

-The council's balance sheet includes £59m of usable reserves available to fund future spending plans and programs.
+The council's balance sheet includes £58m of usable reserves available to fund future spending plans and programmes.

-The overall £21m decrease in the council's net worth in the financial year is primarily as a result of movements in the property market which has reduced the value of the council's housing stock.
+The overall increase in the council's net worth of £25m is primarily as a result of valuation increases in the value of the council's housing stock and the council's investment properties.